ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 There's more.
 We say RGB, but what red, what green, what blue?
 To solve this, the sRGB color space defines an exact red, an exact green, an exact blue.
 But is the color in our color system the same as the color being output by our LEDs?

-I could go on about colors, but that's enough for now.
+I could go on about colors, there's more to say, more future work to be done in Blinksy, but that's enough for now.

 [PWM]: https://en.wikipedia.org/wiki/Pulse-width_modulation#Duty_cycle
 [LinearSrgb]: https://docs.rs/blinksy/0.3/blinksy/color/struct.LinearSrgb.html